Blog

 So, one cup of tea turned into many, as Fatima and I continued to meet, open up the Bible, and explore the life of Jesus together.

 What I’ve come to realise is that there are so many opportunities like this, to engage in global mission right here on our doorstep.
-There are so many people like Fatima, who may have come from somewhere else in the world where the gospel isn’t known, and are curious about Jesus.
+There are so many people like Fatima, who may have come from somewhere else in the world where the gospel isn’t known, and are curious about Jesus — people we might chat with at the school gate, sit next to on the bus, or even celebrate (or commiserate!) with during a World Cup match.

 Immigration is certainly a hot topic, and I’m not looking to delve into the politics of it in this blog.